 If your bread is a few days old , whizz in the food processor until you have fine breadcrumbs.
 If not, lightly toast the slices before whizzing.
 Put the breadcrumbs in a flat-bottomed dish, add the cornflour, salt and pepper and mix together well.

 Stir together the plant-based milk and the flaxseeds in a medium-sized bowl and leave to thicken.
 After a few minutes you’ll have an egg-like consistency which will make the breadcrumb mix stick to the tofu.

-Take your well pressed tofu and cut it into pieces approximately 3cm x 2cm x 2cm although you can make them whatever size you like.
+Take your well pressed tofu and cut it into pieces, either into 4 slabs or you can cube it to make Mini Kievs (pictured).
 Score a cross hatch pattern into the top of each slab of tofu.

 Spread the garlic butter thickly on top of each piece of tofu, smoothing it over evenly.
 Dip the pieces into the ‘egg’ mixture so it is well coated and then roll it carefully in the breadcrumbs.
 Ensure the tofu is covered evenly.
 Place the Kiev’s on a greased baking tray bake in the pre-heated oven for 30 minutes and cook until golden brown.

 Squeeze lemon juice over each tofu fillet before serving or serve with a lemon wedge on the side.